 5. Misdirecting your direct deposit

-If you get a tax refund, consider having it directly deposited into your bank account.
+If you get a tax refund, consider having it directly deposited into your checking account, or better yet—deposit it right into savings.
 However, it’s crucial that you check the routing and account numbers you include on the tax forms.
 If you make a mistake here, you may not get your refund—and someone else might.

 Filing your taxes properly and on time is key to avoiding penalties and receiving any refund you’re owed.
 A financial advisor or tax professional can help answer your tax questions and ensure that you don't make mistakes.